GuillermoBustosPerez/Teaching-Materials-Paleolithic/Bibliography.md

 # Bibliography (bibliografía)

-This is complete list of documents consukted during the development of the present repository.
+This is complete list of documents consulted during the development of the present repository.

 Andersen, K. K., N. Azuma, J.-M. Barnola, M. Bigler, P. Biscaye, N.